tresoldi/malign/README.rst

 |PyPI| |Build Status| |codecov| |Codacy Badge|

-MALIGN is a library for multiple asymmetric alignments on different alphabets.
-It is currently under initial research and development, but can already be used to obtain multiple alignments for DNA sequences.
+MALIGN is a library for performing multiple alignments on sequences of different alphabets.
+It allows each sequence to have its own domain, which in turns allows to use asymmetric and sparse scoring matrices, including on gaps, and to perform real, single-pass multiple alignment, allowing to compute ``k``-best alignments.
+While intended for linguistic usage mostly, it can be used for aligning any type of sequential representation, and it is particularly suitable as a general-purpose tool for cases where there are no prior hypotheses on the scoring matrices.

 Installation and usage
 ----------------------